mzur/kirby-calendar-plugin/README.md

 ## Installation

-All you have to do is to put the `calendar.php` in the `/site/plugins` directory.
+All you have to do is to put the `calendar` directory in `/site/plugins`.

 ## Usage